topet2k12001/ddr-smut/README.md

 1. Create a new folder where we will put the packages (keep the name simple without a space!)
 2. Download the `bin` folder [**HERE**](https://mega.nz/folder/dIlngIpK#4nwMwz0PNIZO37_hGISYpg) and put it inside the new folder you just created
-3. Download the 7zip Self-Extracting Executable bundle
+3. Download the 7zip Self-Extracting Executable bundle and put it inside the new folder you just created, and double-click to automatically extract
   - [Latest Release](https://github.com/topet2k12001/ddr-smut/releases/latest) page
   - Previous versions are also stored in the [Releases](https://github.com/topet2k12001/ddr-smut/releases) page

-**Again, to reiterate:** I am only sharing/including those that are **publicly available.** Expect the script to fail to function, or fail to fully function.
-You will have to source the **semipublicly or privately available** tools on your own.
+**Again, to reiterate:**
+- I am only sharing/including those that are **publicly available.** Expect the script to fail to function, or fail to fully function.
+- You will have to source the **semipublicly or privately available** tools on your own.
+- Where there are sub-folders inside the `bin` folder that I shared, it means that the corresponding tool/utility has to be placed there.

 ### Prerequisites